Financial-Times/origami/tools/o3-chrome-extension/README.md

 ## Extension components

-The chrome extension is made up of four components:
+The Chrome extension is made up of four components:

 - `background` - _code that runs in chrome browser process_
 - `content` - _code that runs on your page content_